Setting up Pickit with a Yaskawa robot¶

 This example program can be found in JOB → SELECT JOB, and allows executing robot camera Calibration.

-Define the tool for picking¶
+Define the tool¶

 When using Pickit it is important that tool0 is set equal to the robot flange.
 This is done by setting all the values of tool0 to 0.